nfriedly/node-bestzip/readme.md

 });
 ```

+## How to control the directory structure

+The directory structure in the .zip is going to match your input files.
+To have more or less directories, change your starting directory.

+For example:

+`bestzip build.zip build/*`

+This include the build/ folder inside of the .zip

+Alternatively:

+`cd build/ && bestzip ../build.zip *`

+Will not include the build/ folder, it's contents will be top-level.

 ## Breaking changes for v2

 * `bestzip output.zip foo/bar/file.txt` now includes the foo/bar/ folders, previously it would place file.txt at the top-level